Ecommerce: The latest in digital retail transformations

 A prediction only, but with the uptake in the use of Zoom and other video conferencing facilities, they may likely turn into a new advertising outlet for brands.

 When you want to find a venue or business near you, you might search ‘café near me’ or ‘plumber near me’.
 If you want to buy something online, you might search for ‘buy groceries online’ or ‘plumbing supplies online’.

 Since February, buy online search queries have doubled while ‘near me’ searches have dropped.
-If you’re a physical store, but one that can operate online or has pivoted online, you can optimise search queries for near me and buy online search queries.
-For example, you can optimise Google Maps to point those who search for your type business ‘near me online delivery’ in your direction.
+If you’re a physical store, but one that can operate online or has pivoted online, you can optimize search queries for near me and buy online search queries.
+For example, you can optimize Google Maps to point those who search for your type business ‘near me online delivery’ in your direction.
 This is a great long-term strategy as we emerge out of COVID-19 as your ‘near me’ queries will increase rapidly too.

 Dan is seeing service-oriented businesses, like plumbers, setting up small ecommerce shops so they can buy products from suppliers, then on-sell these products direct to their customer bases, who want to DIY new trades or skills from home.

 “They’re actually making a little bit more cash while also being able to provide as service to their customers.”